Coresignal logo

 Intent data

-Over half of US marketers use intent data to deliver targeted ad content, with 47% using it for e-mail marketing.
+Over half of US marketers use intent data to deliver targeted ad content, with 47% using it for email marketing.
 Determining purchase intent and providing personalized customer experience enables the sales teams to drive conversion rates.
 All this makes intent data one of the primary candidates for CRM data enrichment.

-Top data sources
+Top CRM data sources

-Using a real-time data enrichment tool enables companies to quickly get the most topical and accurate data on their customers gathered from various sources.
+Using a data enrichment tool enables companies to quickly get the most topical and accurate data on their customers gathered from various sources.

 how to enrich CRM data